sylatupa/Digital_Culture_Server/README.md

 To convert MQTT to UDP, there is a standalone python script that is a MQTT broker and converts to UDP, if Node Red installation is not necessary or desirable.
 This implementation will be done on a Raspberry Pi.

+## Reasoning and Motivations
+IOT and the arts:
+Stand alone server benefits: